theobald-software/helpcenter.theobald-software.github.io/docs/editorial-guide/files-and-folders.md

 	```

 	!!! warning
-		The navigation list uses a special format, so simply pressing enter after a list item to add a new item will throw an error.
+		The navigation list uses a special format, so simply pressing enter after a list item to add a new item results in an error.
 		Copy and paste an existing line and only replace the name of the .md file.

 7. Build a preview of the project without the `dirtyreload` option.